awsdocs/aws-codepipeline-user-guide/doc_source/actions-create-custom-action.md

    This command returns the entire structure of the edited pipeline\.

-1. Open the AWS CodePipeline console and choose the name of the pipeline you just edited\.
+1. Open the CodePipeline console and choose the name of the pipeline you just edited\.

    The pipeline shows your changes\.
 The next time you make a change to the source location, the pipeline will run that revision through the revised structure of the pipeline\.